pablo-aja-macaya/ARVIA/README.md

 ARVIA takes **single-end/paired-end reads (long or short)** and/or an **assembly** for each sample given.
 Single-end reads will be considered long reads such as PacBio or Oxford Nanopore Technologies (ONT).
 It needs at least one of the two types of files, with a maximum of 1 assembly and 2 reads files per sample.

 > [!IMPORTANT]
 > Selected **pipeline depends on user input**.
-Every part is available for each input type except the detection of truncated genes caused by big reordenations, which requires an assembly.
+Every part is available for each input type except the detection of truncated genes caused by big reordenations, acquired resistance genes and MLST identification, which require an assembly.
 It is **recommended to provide reads and an assembly** for a more in-depth analysis!
 >
 > ARVIA gives an idea of coverage/depth of each gene, but quality control of your samples with CheckM/CheckM2 is recommended, as they will tell you how complete/contaminated your genome is.